Overhead camshaft engine: Design

 In an OHC engine, the camshaft is located at the top of the engine, above the combustion chamber.
 This contrasts the earlier overhead valve engine (OHV) and flathead engine configurations, where the camshaft is located down in the engine block.
 The valves in both OHC and OHV engines are located above the combustion chamber; however an OHV engine requires pushrods and rocker arms to transfer the motion from the camshaft up to the valves, whereas an OHC engine has the valves directly actuated by the camshaft.

 Compared with OHV engines with the same number of valves, there are fewer reciprocating components and less valvetrain inertia in an OHC engine.
 This reduced inertia in OHC engines results in less valve float at higher engine speeds (RPM).
-A downside is that the system used to drive the camshaft (usually a timing chain in modern engines) is more complex in an OHC engine.
-A disadvantage of OHC engines is that during engine repairs which require the removal of the cylinder head the camshaft engine timing needs to be reset.
+A downside is that the system used to drive the camshaft (usually a timing chain in modern engines) is more complex in an OHC engine, such as the 4-chain valvetrain of the Audi 3.2 or the 2 meter chain on Ford cammers.
+Another disadvantage of OHC engines is that during engine repairs where the removal of the cylinder head is required, the camshaft engine timing needs to be reset.
+In addition, an OHC engine has a large cylinder head to accommodate the camshaft or an extra set of valves to increase the volumetric efficiency, so that with the same displacement as an OHV engine, the OHC engine will end up being the physically larger of the two mostly due to the enlarged cylinder head.

 The other main advantage of OHC engines is that there is greater flexibility to optimise the size, location and shape of the intake and exhaust ports, since there are no pushrods that need to be avoided.
 This improves the gas flow through the engine, increasing power output and fuel efficiency.

 Single overhead camshaft (SOHC)

 The oldest configuration of overhead camshaft engine is the single overhead camshaft (SOHC) design.
 A SOHC engine has one camshaft per bank of cylinders, therefore a straight engine has a total of one camshaft and a V engine or flat engine has a total of two camshafts (one for each cylinder bank).

-Most SOHC engines have two valves per cylinder.
+Most SOHC engines have 2 valves per cylinder (sometimes 3 or 4), 1 intake valve and one exhaust valve.
 Motion of the camshaft is usually transferred to the valves either directly (using a tappet) or indirectly via a rocker arm.